RunLLM/datahub/docs/how/search.md

 ### Searching at Scale

-For queries that return more than 10k entities we recommend using the [scrollAcrossEntities](https://datahubproject.io/docs/graphql/queries/#scrollacrossentities) GraphQL API:
+For queries that return more than 10k entities, or when using indexed queries with AND/OR filters, we recommend using the [scrollAcrossEntities](https://datahubproject.io/docs/graphql/queries/#scrollacrossentities) GraphQL API:

 ```
 # Example query